What Are Paternity Cases?

 Contact Our Beverly Hills Family Law Attorneys Today

-The Law Office of Cary Goldstein, Esq., PC. is comprised of compassionate, reliable, and trusted Beverly Hills family lawyers you can rely on throughout any paternity issues you may be facing.
+Cary Goldstein, Esq., PC. is comprised of compassionate, reliable, and trusted Beverly Hills family lawyers you can rely on throughout any paternity issues you may be facing.
 As you can imagine, the parentage law can be quite complex.
 Therefore, protecting your best interests begins with enlisting in the help of our experienced and skilled legal team--we want to fight for you.

 Schedule an initial consultation with a member of our firm by calling (310) 935-0711.